 One of the stops on our autumn Austrian trip was Graz.
 We spent two nights there which was quite enough to see the entire city.
 Having a limited number of days off, we were deliberating between Klagenfurt and Graz, but Graz won because of the Schloßberg or Schlossberg.
 It was a good climb.
 But that’s

-Getting there It was almost a year ago now.
+Getting to Futuroscope It was almost a year ago now.
 I remember waking up early to the smell of fresh coffee and croissants.
 The perks of travelling in France with your boyfriend!
 Well, ex-boyfriend now anyway.
-It was a long 2 hour drive from Sables D’Olonne to Poitiers and we wanted to get there before Futuroscope opened
+It was a long 2 hour drive from Sables D’Olonne to Poitiers and we wanted to get there before